adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 1. If a user clicks the *cancel* button, the browser will stop any in-flight requests.
 2. If a user clicks a link, the browser will again, stop any in-flight requests and make the new one.

 As SPAs retrieve pages via AJAX, there could be several requests in-flight.
-The first page request could be loaded last.
+The first page request could finish last.
 A user may even click (and therefore request) the same link twice.

 This is problematic because: